modular/max-llm-book/book/src/step_10.md

 </div>

 In this final step, you'll implement the generation loop that produces text one token at a time.
-The model predicts the next token, appends it to the sequence, and repeats until reaching the desired length.
+The model predicts the next token, appends it to the sequence, feeds that into the model again, and repeats until reaching the desired length.

 Start with a prompt like "Hello world" (tokens `[15496, 995]`).
 The model predicts the next token, giving you `[15496, 995, 318]` ("Hello world is").
 It predicts again, producing `[15496, 995, 318, 257]` ("Hello world is a").
 This process continues, with each prediction feeding back as input for the next.

 You'll implement two generation strategies: greedy decoding (always pick the highest-scoring token) and sampling (randomly choose according to probabilities).
-You'll also add temperature control to adjust how random or focused the generation is.
+You'll also add temperature control to adjust how random or focused the generation is—a higher temperature produces more variety (more hallucinations).

 ## Understanding the generation loop